tarcom/theopenbudget/README.md

 This file is the input to the parsing module.
 Save in in resource.
 Be aware of encoding issues!
 You may want to choose windows-1252 encoding.

+Please delete pre and post html stuff until you see the actual "numbers", and also the html garbage thats post every budget line.
+Basically, make it look like the DKSource.txt which was the file the parser was build to parse originally.